nueleluwa/nigeria-bulk-sms-for-woocommerce/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT EMAIL].
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to the community leaders responsible for enforcement on the issues tab.

 All complaints will be reviewed and investigated promptly and fairly.